filipe-costa/dsa/README.md

 #### Description

-Based on Andrei Neagoie course at [Udemy](https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms).
+This repository is based on Andrei Neagoie course at [Udemy](https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms).

 #### Content